DARPA-ASKEM/terarium-docs/docs/datasets/transform-dataset.md

     - Adding or dropping columns.
     - Sorting the data.
     - Handling missing values.
-    - Converting incidence data (e.g., daily new case counts) to prevalence data (current total counts at any given time).
+    - Converting incidence data (such as daily new case counts) to prevalence data (total case counts at any given time).

 -   __Visualization and summarization__